mdonegan91/pizza-parlor/README.md

       pizza.pizzaCost();
 Expected Output: 25.00

-Test: It will add $0.50 to the total pizza cost when olives, onions, or pepper toppings are selected.
-Code: let pizza = new Pizza(["olives"], "small");
+Test: It should increase the total cost by $.50 if onions are added. let pizza = new Pizza("large", ["onions"]);
     pizza.pizzaCost();
-Expected Output: 15.50
+Expected Outut: 20.50

-Test: It will add $1.00 to the total pizza cost when tomato or artichoke toppings are selected.
-Code: let pizza = new Pizza(["artichoke"], "medium");
+Test: It should increase the total cost by $.50 for each veggie topping added let pizza = new Pizza("large", ["onions", "jalapenos"]);
     pizza.pizzaCost();
-Expected Output: 21.00
+Expected Outut: 21.00

-Test: It will add $2.00 to the total pizza cost when ham or chicken toppings are selected.
-Code: let pizza = new Pizza(["artichoke", "ham"], "medium");
-      pizza.pizzaCost();
+Test: It should increase the total cost by $2 each protein topping added. let pizza = new Pizza("large", ["onions", "jalapenos", "sausage", "pepperoni"]);
+    piza.pizzaCost();
-Expected Output: $23.00
+Expected Outut: 25
 ```

 ## Known Bugs